H. H. Asquith: 1919: out of Parliament

 Asquith remained leader of the Liberal Party, despite McKenna vainly urging him, almost immediately after the election, to offer his resignation to the National Liberal Federation and help with building an alliance with Labour.
 At first Asquith was extremely unpopular, and there is no evidence that he was invited to address any Liberal Association anywhere in the country for the first six months of 1919.
 He continued to be calumnied in the press and Parliament over the supposed presence of Germans in Downing Street during the war.

 Although accounts differ as to the exact numbers, around 29 uncouponed Liberals had been elected, only three with any junior ministerial experience, not all of them opponents of the coalition.
 There was widespread discontent at Asquith's leadership, and Sir T. A. Bramsdon, who said that he had been elected at Portsmouth only by promising not to support Asquith, protested openly at his remaining leader from outside the Commons.
 At first Lloyd George extended the government whip to all Liberal MPs.
 On 3 February 23 non-coalition Liberals formed themselves into a "Free Liberal" group (soon known as the "Wee Frees" after a Scottish religious sect of that name); they accepted Asquith's appointment of Sir Donald Maclean as chairman in his absence but insisted that G.R.
-Thorne, whom Asquith had appointed Chief Whip, hold that job jointly with J.M.
+Thorne, whom Asquith had appointed Chief Whip, should hold that job jointly with J.M.
 Hogge, of whom Asquith and Maclean had a low opinion.
 After a brief attempt to set up a joint committee with the Coalition Liberal MPs to explore reunion, the "Wee Frees" resigned the government whip on 4 April, although some Liberal MPs still remained of uncertain allegiance.
 The Liberals won by-elections in March and April 1919, but thereafter Labour performed better than the Liberals in by-elections.